 The Junior Department at Beaucroft currently has four classes that cover the age range from seven to eleven (Years 3 to 6).
 The children are placed in classes depending on a variety of factors such as cognitive ability, communication needs and peer relationships.
 The classes are:

-Each class has one teacher and two teaching assistants, or more where appropriate to meet the needs of the children, and the class sizes vary from six pupils up to eleven.
+Each class has one teacher and two teaching assistants, or more where appropriate to meet the needs of the children, and the class sizes vary from six pupils up to nine.

 Every term the department focuses on a different topic and this is incorporated into many of the pupils’ lessons.
 We follow a three year rolling programme of topics.
 Each class follows the national curriculum at a differentiated level that meets each individual pupils’ needs.